iterorganization/SimDB/docs/sphinx/index.rst

-ITER Simulation Database Management Tool Version |version|
+IMAS Simulation Database Management Tool Version |version|
 ==========================================

-SimDB is the ITER simulation database management tool designed to track, manage and validate simulations and allow for these simulations to be sent for remote archiving and verification.
+SimDB is the IMAS simulation database management tool designed to track, manage and validate simulations and allow for these simulations to be sent for remote archiving and verification.

 A user guide can be found at `here <user_guide.html>`_.